Underground Injection Well Registration in EPA's Pacific Southwest (Region 9)

 EPA will use this information to notify you of applicable regulatory requirements or best management practices to prevent contamination.
 EPA shares the data with other water quality agencies, public water supply agencies, and in response to Freedom of Information Act requests for the data.

-Do I need an EPA permit for any Aquifer Storage & Recovery (ASR) or Aquifer Recharge (AR) wells in California?
+Do I need an EPA permit for Aquifer Storage & Recovery (ASR) wells or other wells that inject into the vadose zone in California?

 More information about AR and ASR wells can be found on Aquifer Recharge and Aquifer Storage and Recovery.